 A wedding day is supposed to be the most flawlessly beautiful day of your life.
 You expect the entire day to go as planned so that you and your partner can have a memorable time.

 However, nothing is perfect!
 What you can do is plan every intricate detail of the day; from the wedding ceremony to the reception.
+We recommend this great wedding car hire company in London.
 If you or your partner is planning the wedding with your family and friends, then some mistakes are bound to happen because you may not have the right experience for the job.

 So, instead of waiting to be disheartened by unnecessary errors, read ahead to identify some uncommon mistakes and try your best to avert them:

 Many brides and grooms forget to have a contingency plan for bad weather; a situation which cannot be predicted but can be avoided by being prepared for it.
 When you are aware of certain conditions, you can have a plan B for them, like an indoor-cum-outdoor venue if you are expected rain or a little too sunny afternoon.
 Inclement weather can spoil the entire experience within minutes.

 What about transportation?
 Have you been loaded with so many tasks that you forgot all about it?
 Well, it’s not too late.
 It would be an unparalleled moment for both of you if you can surprise him/her with his/her dream car.
 If you can find the right vendor, who can provide you with a first-class car at desirable rates, then there will be nothing better to end the day.

 The first point of contact at the venue